 Dark Matter is an unknown matter which is not visible.
 The reason behind its invisibility is, it does not absorb, reflect or emit light.
 This makes it extremely hard to spot.
 Dark matter does not interact with the electromagnetic force thereby making it hard to spot.

 Candidates would find this topic to be of importance while preparing for IAS Exam.

 Why is Dark Matter Important?

 Dark Matter is important because of its gravitational effects on many components of this universe.
-Its gravitational effects help in understanding the largest scale structure of the entire universe, the rotation of galaxies etc. The gravity of the dark matter is an important prerequisite for permitting the universe to hold on to the important elements that gave rise to life and habitable planets like earth.
+Its gravitational effects help in understanding the large scale structure of the entire universe, the rotation of galaxies, etc. The gravity of the dark matter is an important prerequisite for permitting the universe to hold on to the important elements that gave rise to life and habitable planets like earth.
 Without the presence of Dark Matter, the existence of life would not have been feasible.

 What is the difference between Dark Energy and Dark Matter?